-Wastewater Treatment Plants

-The Prince Frederick Wastewater Treatment Plants I and II and their associated pump stations serve the Town Center and nearby areas.
-Service is provided to nearby areas including the Calvert County Industrial Park, Hallowing Point District Park, CSM, Barstow and Calvert High School, Yardley Hills, and a portion of the Dares Beach community.
-The Prince Frederick systems are land application systems; they do not discharge any nutrients into the Chesapeake Bay.1 Wastewater Treatment System Expansion Policies The Calvert County Comprehensive Water & Sewerage Plan, 2014 Update, lays out policies for sewer system expansion based on land use, stressing the establishment or expansion of sewer systems in Town Centers and not permitting sewer service areas in rural and agricultural areas.
+The Prince Frederick wastewater treatment system’s average daily flow in 2020 was 0.52 MGD, serving an estimated 3,204 equivalent dwelling units.
+By 2040, the average daily flow is projected to be 0.58 MGD, serving an estimated 4,120 equivalent dwelling units.
+The Prince Frederick Sanitary Service Area is able to accommodate the anticipated residential growth of 800+ apartments and townhouses and has capacity to serve additional growth.

+Similar to assessing drinking water adequacy, the county’s adequate public facilities regulations require that prior to subdivision, site plan and certain permit approvals, adequacy of capacity is determined if existing and proposed average daily flow is less than 90% of the Prince Frederick wastewater treatment system’s authorized and permitted capacity.
+If average daily flow exceed 80% capacity, or if based on projected growth, the system will be overloaded within five years, the Maryland Department of the Environment requires that the county plan, design, finance and construct a larger sewer facility.

 Effluent Impact to Water Resources

-Effluent from wastewater treatment plants (WWTPs) and septic tanks is a major source of contamination for waterways and present threats to drinking water quality.
-Calvert County focused on making improvements to its wastewater treatment plants to meet its TMDL target loads for nitrogen and phosphorus through the Phase II Watershed Implementation Plan.To comply with the Chesapeake Bay TMDL, the Maryland Department of the Environment has set nutrient caps for Calvert County wastewater treatment plants.
+Effluent from wastewater treatment plants and septic tanks is a major source of contamination for waterways and present threats to drinking water quality.
+To comply with the Chesapeake Bay TMDL, the Maryland Department of the Environment has set nutrient caps for Calvert County wastewater treatment plants.
 The Bay Restoration Fund provides some funding to install enhanced nutrient removal (ENR) technology at wastewater treatment plants so they can achieve an effluent quality of 3.0 mg/l total nitrogen (TN) and 0.3 mg/l total phosphorus (TP).
 Effluent from the Prince Fredrick treatment system does not pose a threat to water quality because wastewater is not discharged directly into a waterway.
 Instead, land application is used to treat wastewater.

+Groundwater contamination is also unlikely due to the presence of confining ground layers.
+However, septic systems, particularly those systems that are failing, can present significant threats to the quality of the county’s drinking water and the health of the county streams, Patuxent River and Chesapeake Bay.
+The Bay Restoration Fund provides technical and financial assistance to eligible homeowners for the installation of nitrogen-removing septic systems.
+These advanced systems remove 50% more nitrogen compared to conventional septic systems.
+All homeowners in the county are eligible to receive these funds; however, financial assistance is based on income and priority is given to septic systems in Critical Areas (land within 1,000 feet of tidal waters of the Chesapeake Bay and its tributaries) and to failing septic systems.
+Since the Town Center has no designated Critical Area land, water quality benefits resulting from upgrading septic systems to is realized outside the Town Center.
 Directing growth into the town centers, like Prince Frederick Town Center, where households and businesses will be connected to public sewer systems is an important step in minimizing the growth of septic system usage in the county and reducing the associated pollutants.
 Furthermore, the Calvert County Comprehensive Water & Sewerage Plan, 2014 Update lays out policies for sewer system expansion based on land use, stressing the establishment or expansion of sewer systems in Town Centers and not permitting sewer service areas in rural and agricultural areas.

-Wastewater Treatment Plants

-The Prince Frederick Wastewater Treatment Plants I and II and their associated pump stations serve the Town Center and nearby areas.
-Service is provided to nearby areas including the Calvert County Industrial Park, Hallowing Point District Park, College of Southern Maryland, Barstow and Calvert High School, Yardley Hills, and a portion of the Dares Beach community.
-The Prince Frederick systems are land application systems; they do not discharge any nutrients into the Chesapeake Bay.